neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/js-forms.md

 ## Learning Objectives

-- knowing how to prevent the default behavior of form submit with `.preventDefault()`
+- Understanding the default behavior of form submit and knowing how to prevent it with `.preventDefault()`
 - knowing how to listen to submit events: the `event` object and its `target` property
 - reading input values:
   - `event.target.elements`